Staying healthy on safari. Tips & Insights for your Uganda safari trip

 The wild might not be the best place to show some skin.
 No skin is actually better.
 Bugs, insects, mosquitos and sunburn complement the beauty of the wild.
 Protecting yourself whilst still having the adventure of the lifetime is key in your planning.

 What you should pack depends so much on what activities you will take part in.
-Mountain climbing packing lists are very different from those of tracking gorillas or wildlife gamedrives.
+Mountain climbing packing lists are very different from those of tracking gorillas or wildlife game drives.
 The packing lists might even include a few more items if you are a lady.

 Depending on your trip, our safari experts will advise you on what exactly you should carry (and how much of it).
 Take a look at some of our itineraries to get a good idea of how most Uganda safaris ‘flow’.

-7. FOOD
+7. Food

-Restaurants, hotels and lodging arears in Uganda have improved rather drastically in the past recent years, welcoming and embracing exotic international cuisines and vegetarian dishes.
+Restaurants, hotels and lodging areas in Uganda have improved rather drastically in the past recent years, welcoming and embracing exotic international cuisines and vegetarian dishes.
 This has mostly been because of the fast-growing tourism industry.

-You can use this opportunity to try out our own local traditional dishes and delicacies that are sold in all food establishments.
+You can use this opportunity to try out our Ugandan traditional dishes and delicacies that are sold in all food establishments.
+Refrain from eating any roadside foods or if you must, seek guidance from your tour guide.

 Most important to remember is your dietary restrictions and food allergies.
 It is important to communicate these ones very early so that the accommodation is well prepared to give you the right food.